kkemple/react-native-sideswipe/README.md

 ![demo2](./example-assets/spaced-tesla.gif)

 ## Why Another Carousel?
-Because I found all other options too heavy or not polished enough.
+Most solutions I found were very focused on mobile and adopt a paging pattern which limits what you can do on tablet and when you want the child to page when its smaller than the viewport.

+On top of that most solutions were either one-size-fits-all or not really polished.

 ## What Makes Your Solution So Special?
 Nothing.
 It's just a tiny simple carousel with a pretty flexible API.
-If you need more check out another solution, if you need less you might not need a carousel because this whole thing is ~150 lines. 😎
+If you need more check out another solution, if you need less you might not need a carousel because this whole thing is ~200 lines. 😎

 ___